Schifferstadt (Frederick, Maryland): History

 The stone house was completed in 1758 as were the three cast iron five-plate stoves used to heat the rooms.
 Only one survives.
-The house stands on land settled by German immigrant farmers Josef and Cathrina Brunner (later alternately spelled 'Bruner' and 'Brooner') in 1736.
+The house stands on land settled by German immigrant farmers Josephus and Cathrina Brunner (later alternately spelled 'Bruner' and 'Brooner') in 1736.
 In time, Brunner purchased 303 acre of a 7,000-acre tract land known as "Tasker's Chance" from Frederick Town (current-day Frederick) developer Daniel Dulany.
-Brunner named the property after Klein Schifferstadt, their home town in the Rhineland-Palatinate region of southwestern Germany near Mannheim.
+Brunner named the property after Klein Schifferstadt, Cathrina's (nee Thomas) home town in the Rhineland-Palatinate region of southwestern Germany near Mannheim.
 Three grown sons and two married daughters settled on nearby parcels.
-The Brunners first built a log cabin, but after 17 years in the log house, Joseph sold Schifferstadt to his son, Elias, then 30.
-In 1758 Elias and his wife Albertina built the stone house that has stood for 260 years and today is a prized feature of Frederick’s early days.
+One of which was Anna Barbara Bruner Getzendanner the eldest daughter.
+The Brunners first built a log cabin, but after 17 years in the log house, Josephus sold Schifferstadt to his sons, Jacob Brunner b.25 Feb 1703 and Heinrich (Elias) Bruner b.15 Feb 1723 • Both born in Klein-Schifferstadt, Rheinland, Rheinland-Pfalz, Germany. and both died d.1783 • Frederick, Frederick County, Maryland.

+In 1758 Jacob and Elias and his wife Albertina along with Christian Getzendanner and Anna Barbara Getzendanner (nee) Bruner built or completed the stone house that has stood for 260 years and today is a prized feature of Frederick’s early days.
+It is some 3000 square feet 4 story counting the "Summer Kitchen" (slaughterhouse ground floor on the creekside) and the attic used for drying herbs and the like.
+It featured two huge hearth fireplaces and four "5 plate" stoves for heating the bedrooms.
+One stove has survived and the date on it is the reason for the estimated date of completion for the main stone house.
+There is one huge bedroom for the traveling Preacher and Teachers that the families used.
+There were secondary cabins used along the stream property as there was about 2800 acres in all.

+Children of Josephus and Cathrina Brunner were: